alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 I write this not from my hike down Mount Sinai, but rather from the end seat of a desolate, dimly lit bar, with a stiff drink and a cold stare.

 Said a different way, I've _seen_ some shit.
-From startups to Fortune list companies, I've experienced continuous deployment as well as copy/paste jobs through virtual machine UIs in my early years.
-My experience has shown me how fruitful investing in build processes can be.
-When given the choice, I prefer the automated route every time.
+From startups to Fortune-ranked companies, I've witnessed sound continuous deployment strategies as well as copy/paste-across-virtual-server jobs throughout my early years.
+My experience has informed me of how fruitful build processes can be.
+Now that I've seen the light, there's no going back.

-## The Quest to Optimize Software Delivery Performance
+### The Quest to Optimize Software Delivery Performance

 I'm not the only one who feels this way.
 In fact, Google has an entire team of engineers dedicated to maintaining and optimizing the delivery of software.
 They're called SREs (site reliability engineers), and their noble work is outlined in an <a href="https://landing.google.com/sre/sre-book/toc/index.html" target="_blank">O'Reilly book on the subject</a> (also linked at the end).